TomarVgithub/Credit-card_fraud-detection/README.md

 False negative = 49 values

 # RESULT
-Length of fraudulent transactions = 492
+Length of fraudulent transactions = 492,
 Length of non-fraudulent transactions = 284315
-# NOTE : the above results are on the basis of specific given data set to the model.
+# NOTE :
+The above results are on the basis of specific given data set to the model.

-# Important libraries :
+# Important libraries
-numpy as np
+numpy as np,
-pandas as pd
+pandas as pd,
 seaborn as sns